French CEFR Levels Explained: A1, A2, B1, B2 and C1

 GCSE Worksheets by Theme

 Targeted practice mapped to common GCSE themes helps you hit A2 to early B1 outcomes.
+Each theme covers vocabulary, grammar in context, reading and writing tasks aligned to exam expectations.

 Theme 2